-- All new development in the Smithville MCP Area shall be provided with full municipal water services and full municipal wastewater services according to an approved Master Environmental Servicing Plan (MESP) that has been prepared in accordance with Subsection 6.11.7.6.2 of this Plan. - b) New development in the Smithville MCP Area may be required to provide for the future connection of adjacent existing uses to full municipal services, as established through an approved MESP, as a condition of development approval. - c) No development shall proceed in any given Overall Stage Area shown on Schedule "E-14" unless the infrastructure and services to support that development have been constructed, in accordance with the policies in Subsection 6.11.7.6.3 of this Plan. - d) It is expected that existing uses in the Smithville MCP Area will eventually be connected to full municipal water and wastewater services, but expansions to, or the redevelopment of, an existing use may be permitted on existing private services, provided that:
+- wastewater services according to an approved Master Environmental Servicing Plan (MESP) that has been prepared in accordance with Subsection 6.11.7.6.2 of this Plan. - b) New development in the Smithville MCP Area may be required to provide for the future connection of adjacent existing uses to full municipal services, as established through an approved MESP, as a condition of development approval, where appropriate and financially feasible. - c) No development shall proceed in any given Overall Stage Area shown on Schedule "E-14" unless the infrastructure and services to support that development have been constructed, in accordance with the policies in Subsection 6.11.7.6.3 of this Plan. - d) It is expected that existing uses in the Smithville MCP Area will eventually be connected to full municipal water and wastewater services, but expansions to, or the redevelopment of, an existing use may be permitted on existing private services, provided that: - the use of private services is appropriate for the proposed expanded or redeveloped use, either because the existing use is located in an area for which there is not yet capacity available in existing water and wastewater systems or because the nature of the proposed expansion or redevelopment does not warrant connection to full municipal services; - ii. site conditions are appropriate for the continued provision of such services with no negative impacts; and - the existing private services will be used to service only the expanded or redeveloped existing use and will not provide services to more than one property. - e) Where the connection of an existing use to full municipal services has been provided for under Policy No. 6.11.7.4.2.b) above, expansions to, or the redevelopment of, that existing use shall generally be required to connect to full municipal services, provided that sufficient capacity is available in existing systems. - The Township may exempt minor expansions to an existing use from the requirement to connect to full municipal services set out in Policy No. 6.11.7.4.2.e). - g) Infrastructure and systems for water, wastewater, and other buried services shall be installed using best management practices to prevent the redirection of groundwater flow.

-- i. the use of private services is appropriate for the proposed expanded or redeveloped use, either because the existing use is located in an area for which there is not yet capacity available in existing water and wastewater systems or because the nature of the proposed expansion or redevelopment does not warrant connection to full municipal services; - ii. site conditions are appropriate for the continued provision of such services with no negative impacts; and - the existing private services will be used to service only the expanded or redeveloped existing use and will not provide services to more than one property. - e) Where the connection of an existing use to full municipal services has been provided for under No. 2.b) above, expansions to, or the redevelopment of, that existing use shall generally be required to connect to full municipal services, provided that sufficient capacity is available in existing systems. - f) The Township may exempt minor expansions to an existing use from the requirement to connect to full municipal services set out in No. 2.e). - g) Infrastructure and systems for water, wastewater, and other buried services shall be installed using best management practices to prevent the redirection of groundwater flow. - h) It is recommended that any construction of municipal services that will require dewatering systems apply for and obtain a Permit to Take Water from the Ministry of the Environment before any construction activities begin, in the event that unexpectedly high flows are encountered. - i) Backfilling during the decommissioning of any existing sewer lines should consider the use of materials with low hydraulic conductivity to prevent preferential groundwater flow.
+- h) It is recommended that any construction of municipal services that will require dewatering systems apply for and obtain a Permit to Take Water from the Ministry of the Environment before any construction activities begin, in the event that unexpectedly high flows are encountered. - Backfilling during the decommissioning of any existing sewer lines should consider the use of materials with low hydraulic conductivity to prevent preferential groundwater flow.